gplepage/vegas/doc/source/tutorial.rst

     dI/I = [0.0700(15) 0.2169(25) 0.3199(30) 0.3218(27) 0.0713(15)]
     check: 1 +- 1.7e-08

+The integrator adapts to the full integral ``I`` but also gives accurate results for the distribution ``dI``.
 Typically one has more than five bins.

 Faster Integrands